 Yogurt belongs to the dairy products category and is manufactured by the bacterial fermentation of milk.
 The most commonly used milk type for yogurt is cow’s milk.
 By comparing the per capita milk consumption of different countries, The U.S. is among the top ten consumers worldwide.
-But industry experts see very high potential in this expanding market.
-Yogurt sales in the United States amounted to 7.24 billion U.S. dollars in 2021, up from 5.6 billion U.S. dollars in 2011.
+But industry experts see very high potential in this expanding yogurt market in the U.S. Yogurt sales in the United States amounted to 7.22 billion U.S. dollars in 2022, up from 5.6 billion U.S. dollars in 2011.

 This text provides general information.
 Statista assumes no